gyf1214/alumni/README.md

 ImageMagick (with dev libs) >= 6.4.9

 ## Deployment
-Use Bundler to install all the gems required.
+Use Bundler to install all the gems required:

     $ Bundle install

-Checkout the deploy branch for a quick deployment, or deploy yourself.
+Checkout the deploy branch for a quick deployment, or deploy yourself:

+    $ git checkout deploy

-The `util/clt.sh` shell is provided to control the unicorn server.
+The `util/clt.sh` shell is provided to control the unicorn server:

     #compile asset files
     $ util/clt.sh asset

     #start the server
     $ util/clt.sh start

     #stop the server
     $ util/clt.sh stop

     #reload the server
     $ util/clt.sh restart

 ## Unicorn Setting
 A default `unicorn.rb` is provided in the deploy branch.